microsoft/service-fabric-healer/Documentation/LogicWorkflows.md

 Mitigate(AppName=?AppName) :- ?AppName == "fabric:/App1", ...
 ```

-Obviously, the first way of doing it is more succinct.
+Obviously, the first way of doing it is more succinct and, again, preferred.